Since finishing chemotherapy, I have trouble remembering, focusing and multitasking. How can I improve my cognitive function?

 Cues often help people with chemo brain remember what they’ve forgotten, so enhance your organizational skills.
 For example, you might want to set smartphone alarms to help you remember appointments and keep all to-do lists and calendars in one notebook.
 A few sessions of cognitive rehabilitation therapy, which often is covered under health insurance occupational therapy benefits, might help you determine which strategies are most useful.

-and computer-based brain fitness programs, such as the Posit Science module
+neurofeedback and computer-based brain fitness programs, such as the

 can help improve cognitive impairment in survivors.
 Practicing mindfulness also can help with memory and concentration by requiring you to focus on the present, which increases your chances of retaining information.